Jaezmien/Lemonade/theme/README.md

 # Instructions

 1. Copy the contents of [Screens](Screens/) and [Scripts](Scripts/) to your theme directory.
-On new instals, there should be no merged files.
+On new installs, there should be no merged files.

 2. Go to `Screens/Overlay/default.xml` and insert `Lemonade.xml` to the end of the ActorFrame.